 My motivation comes from seeing different stakeholders playing their part in practice to make local participation and gain come to fruition in The Gambia.

 Which are the main topics or concerns linked to tourism sustainability at the moment in West Africa?

-Tourism is business.
+Tourism is a business.
 Our governments invest heavily sometimes at the expense of communities to make it possible for tourists to visit our destinations.
 Much of the financial resources used by our governments to invest in tourism are loans to build the required infrastructure.
 Who pays for these loans?
-It is the citizens in these destinations.
-As a business we need to gain more than what is invested.
+It is the citizens of these destinations.
+As a business, we need to gain more than what is invested.
 This gain must translate into development and measures that deal with the poverty of our people.
 If not, what is the point?

 Secondly, tourism should not destroy our culture and environment but must do everything to promote our cultural heritage and maintain our environment.

 Lastly, the relationship between our tourist guests and locals in destinations must be based on respect, mutual harmony and genuine learning and sharing from each other, rather than a relationship based on exploitation.

 Harold Goodwin in his interview made the point that “Knowing what is in the tourism books and journals is not enough and theory needs to be tested against experience.”
 Which businesses, destinations or projects in the West Africa region would you recommend tourism students to visit or check out, to learn about best practice on the ground?

 All countries in West Africa are unique in themselves.
 However, I know and practice in The Gambia and Senegal more than any country in West Africa.
 So, I will recommend people to contact me for advice if they want to visit The Gambia or Senegal.

 We are working on a new project call the Ninkinanka Trail.
 This is an interesting 5-day excursion where you visit a wide variety of natural and cultural heritage with communities along the river Gambia.